jppf22/Distributed-Array-Sum/Design.md

     - If a worker node fails the check, the coordinator excludes it from task assignment and optionally redistributes its task
       - If detected to be healthy again, re-added.
     - If the coordinator node fails the check, a leader election is triggered among the workers to elect a new coordinator
-      - The new coordinator resumes array sum calculation with its own calculated value and by receiving worker status, after notfying new coordinator.
+      - The new coordinator resumes array sum calculation with its own calculated value and by receiving workers status, after notfying them of its promotion.
-      - Old coordinator may be re-added as worker when healthy.
+      - Old coordinator may be re-added as worker when healthy or start election and become coordinator again.

 ## Class diagram